Parity violation in gravitational waves and observational bounds from third-generation detectors: Summary and discussion

-Our results indicate an improvement of roughly one order of magnitude with respect to those obtained for the 2G detectors.
-Specifically, from the LVK configuration, we obtained a relative accuracy of $0.5\%$ on the chirp mass, $7 \% $ on the mass ratio, $1.6 \% $ on the luminosity distance, and $63 \% $ and $80 \% $ on $\chi_1$ and $\chi_2$, respectively.
-It is worth noticing that the constraint on the $\tilde{h}_\text{GR}$ waveform parameters are almost independent of the theoretical model also under the LVK analysis.
+Furthermore, we compared the results of the combined 3G detectors with those of the 2G detector configuration of LVK interferometers.
+For each parity-violating model, we showed the deviations of the posterior distributions of the fitting parameters with respect to the injected GR signal.
+Our results indicate an improvement of roughly one order of magnitude compared to those obtained for the 2G detectors.
+Specifically, from the LVK configuration, we obtained a relative accuracy of $0.5\%$ on $\mathcal{M}$, $7 \% $ on the mass ratio, $1.6 \% $ on $d_L$, and $63 \% $ and $80 \% $ on $\chi_1$ and $\chi_2$, respectively.
+We note that the constraint on the $\tilde{h}_\text{GR}$ waveform parameters are almost independent of the theoretical model also under the LVK analysis.

-As regards the PPE parameters, we found that one of them remains unconstrained in ST and HL gravity.
-This feature may be related to the low-frequency cut-off.
-In fact, in order to reduce the computational time, we fixed the minimum frequency of $10$ Hz.
-However, one might extend the analysis to the 1-10 Hz frequency band, and increase the duration of the signal.
-This would further improve the constraints on the GW parameters.

-Finally, it is important to stress that the PPE parameters enter the waveform at higher orders of the PN expansion.
-Hence, a more accurate waveform would be needed in the future, in order to detect with more accuracy deviations from GR emerging from parity-violating theories.
+Finally, it is worth to stress that the PPE parameters enter the waveform at higher orders of the PN expansion.
+Hence, a more accurate waveform would be needed in the future to detect with greater precision deviations from GR that arise from parity-violating theories.
+In future investigations, we also plan to perform a more comprehensive Bayesian analysis, allowing the localization parameters to vary freely in the numerical simulations.

 \acknowledgments